SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/working-with.md

     3. Enter the required information and click **Save**.
 (In the **Details** tab, you can see that your colleague is already defined as the owner.)

-    4. The follow-up is displayed in your colleague's diary, and once they have sett up the list, they will mark the follow-up as **Completed**.
+    4. The follow-up is displayed in your colleague's diary, and after they have sett up the list, they will mark the follow-up as **Completed**.

         > [!NOTE]
         > The **Assign task to project member** dialog opens because that is what is defined in SuperOffice Settings and maintenance.